pkp/ojs/docs/README.md

 interface.

-Translations can be contributed back to PKP for distribution with future releases of OJS.
+Translations can be contributed back to PKP for distribution with future releases of OPS.

 ## Scheduled Tasks

-OJS supports a mechanism to execute a variety of tasks at scheduled times (such as automatic sending of reminder notification emails).
+OPS supports a mechanism to execute a variety of tasks at scheduled times.

-To enable support for using scheduled tasks, edit your `config.inc.php` and set the `scheduled_tasks` setting to `On`, and set up your operating system to periodically execute (as the same user your webserver is running under) the PHP script found at `tools/runScheduledTasks.php` in your OJS directory:
+To enable support for using scheduled tasks, edit your `config.inc.php` and set the `scheduled_tasks` setting to `On`, and set up your operating system to periodically execute (as the same user your webserver is running under) the PHP script found at `tools/runScheduledTasks.php` in your OPS directory:

 On *nix operating systems, this can be done by adding a simple cron task:
 ```
 # crontab -e www
-0 * * * *	php /path/to/ojs/tools/runScheduledTasks.php
+0 * * * *	php /path/to/ops/tools/runScheduledTasks.php
 ```
 In this example the script would be executed every hour.